Cherreads

 "Let her," she said softly.
 "A witch raising a cursed infant in obscurity is far kinder than the death I intended."

-Her hand tightened against the sheets.
+Her fingers tightened slightly against the sheets.

 "And far less dangerous than allowing the child to grow here."

+Outside, the kingdom rejoiced, blind to the truth behind its celebration.
 The queen did not join them.

 Years later, the market awoke with the sun.